 Her employer, Cranbrook Dodge, condemned her actions in a statement issued on social media.

 “We have recently become aware of a disturbing video that involves one of our employees.
-We are deeply concerned about the content of this video and want all of our friends, families, colleagues, and customers to know that this behavior does not reflect the values of Cranbrook Dodge,” the statement says.
+We are deeply concerned about the content of this video and want all of our friends, families, colleagues, and customers to know that this behaviour does not reflect the values of Cranbrook Dodge,” the statement says.
 “The employee in question has been terminated and we deeply apologize for her actions.”

 One of the men Pocha verbally attacked, Monir Omerzai, said both Denny’s management and police asked his group to leave the restaurant before kicking Pocha out.
 Denny’s head office has not yet responded to VICE’s request for comment, though a manager from that location told VICE he believes police removed both parties.

-Lethbridge police have not yet responded to multiple interview requests, however, they did issue a statement saying that when they arrived, Denny's staff had already separated the two parties and had refused them service.
+Lethbridge police have not yet responded to multiple interview requests, however they did issue a statement saying that when they arrived, Denny's staff had already separated the two parties and had refused them service.

 "Any information being circulated on social media suggesting that police advised only one group to leave and escorted them out of the restaurant is false," the statement says.
 It says there have been no further reports to police given by anyone involved in the incident.